-Distribute the Briefing on Mental Health at Work guidance to relevant members of the senior leadership team, ie Heads, Deputy Heads and assistants.
+Distribute guidance from the Guide to Mental Health to relevant members of the senior leadership team, ie Heads, Deputy Heads and assistants.

 Train members of the senior leadership team to spot the signs of staff having psychological or emotional difficulties and to know what help is available.